 You are a great body reader as a Pilates instructor but psychics and mindreaders we are not!
 However, by asking these questions and more you’ll be a fabulous detective that will help every person that comes looking for Pilates find the plan that works for them and for you.

-For more on this subject join me on August 30th for my next webinar “Ask the right questions for Client Conversion and Client Retention.”
+In my course “Ask the right questions for Client Conversion and Client Retention.”
 We will be discussing how to layer these questions in, follow-up questions, and questions to ask after they have become a client to continue client retention.

 Got a question that you like to ask?
 Share it with our readers by commenting below!